lkodinsson/IngenuityTTRPG/Old/Etc/Equipment.md

 **Critical Defense** Increase the threshold required to land a critical hit against you from an attack by 1.

-**Durability** This item is capable of absorbing a limited amount of damage as specified.
-Items with spent durability must be repaired to recover their durability.
-An item with zero durability is considered broken, and cannot be used until repaired.
+**Durability** The item is capable of absorbing a limited amount of damage by performing the block action.
+Any spent durability must be repaired to be recovered.
+At zero durability the item becomes broken, rendering it unusable until repaired.

-**Guiding** Attacks with ranged weapons can be made at a distance of two range degrees before suffering any penalties from range.
+**Guiding** Attacks with ranged weapons can be made one additional degree of range before suffering from any range penalties.

-**Identity Obscuring** Depending on the degree that your face is obscured it is a challenge for others to discern your identity.
+**Identity Obscuring** Each piece of identity obscuring equipment you wear increases the difficulty to discern your identity by 10 (from a base difficulty of 10).
+This only works if you are not wearing any visible and notable personal items.

 **Limited Vision** You have a disadvantage to perception.